shrysr/hugo-sr/content/post/website-setup-apr-2020.md

         compares it with the destination and will sync only the updates in any case.
 If the `-d` flag was used alone, it means the website is essentially re-constructed from scratch and pushed each time.
+        1.  [ ] Note that this is yet to be verified.
+Technically, the hugo watch process would have to build the current website, and then compare it with the destination website to know whether they match.
+One way to verify this would be check the time stamps of the files in the generated hugo directory.
+7

-The cron job is created for root using `sudo crontab -e`.
+A cron job is usually created using `crontab -e`.
+Note that the same approach can be used to create/edit crontabs for other `user` using the `sudo -u user crontab -e`.
+Also note that apparently variables like `$HOME` do get expanded by cron jobs since these are probably globally defined.

 ```sh
 */10 * * * * sh /home/username/src/hugo-pull-deploy.sh